godfrey0/resume-1/README.md

 - How to Critically Reason with Data on Microsoft Excel
 - The Fundamentals of Algorithm Design and the Politics of Algorithms
 -
-Singapore Business Federation, SBF Business Institute
+Singapore Business Federation SBF BUSINESS INSTITUTE
 - - courses completed:
 - Strategic Decision Making, eCornell Course 2019
 - Vetting and Securing a Joint venture Agreement 2019